Democracy: Bridging Facts and Norms

 June 9-10, 2016, University of Zurich

-Please contact us if you would like to learn more about the project.
+Please contact us if you would like to learn more about this and other projects.